Taking The Unpredictability Out Of Spousal Maintenance

 In other words, maintenance is determined solely on the basis of economics, and not fault.
-This is a sore subject for the abused spouse or “innocent spouse”; but this is the standard written into the law.
-Who might be at fault, or more at fault, for the marital breakup simply is not part of the maintenance equation.
+This is a sore subject for the abused spouse or the “innocent spouse”; but this is the standard written into the law.
+Who might be at fault or more at fault, for the marital breakup simply is not part of the maintenance equation.

 An overarching goal stated in the law and reflected in the case law is to attempt to allow both spouses to maintain the lifestyle to which they have become accustomed.
 In reality, the adage that two can live more cheaply together than one can live alone is true.
-One household during marriage becomes two households after divorce, and the cost of living to two divorced people is greater than it is for two married people.
+One household during the marriage becomes two households after divorce, and the cost of living to two divorced people is greater than it is for two married people.

 No area of law impacting divorce has been, perhaps, less predictable, more subject to change and subject to a wider range of outcomes than maintenance.
-This is also perhaps why the State Legislature made dramatic changes to the way maintenance is calculated that went into effect January 1, 2015.
-Legislative history reveals a concern that maintenance amounts were significantly different in different parts of the state, from county to county and even from judge to judge.
+This is also perhaps why the state Legislature made dramatic changes to the way maintenance is calculated that went into effect on January 1, 2015.
+The legislative history reveals a concern that maintenance amounts were significantly different in different parts of the state, from county to county and even from judge to judge.
 For that stated reason, the Legislature has imposed a maintenance formula to determine the amount of maintenance to be awarded when a judge determines maintenance is appropriate.

-Knowing the judges, knowing the local proclivities and nuances, has been particularly important in the area of spousal maintenance, but that may change with the new maintenance formula, though that remains to be seen.
+Knowing the judges, knowing the local proclivities and nuances has been particularly important in the area of spousal maintenance, but that may change with the new maintenance formula, though that remains to be seen.
 Early indications reveal that judges tend to be willing to deviate from the formula.